agoniapura/agoniapura/README.md

 ## About me

 Hi there!
-My name is Ally (Alysson) and I'm just starting out in the world of programming.
+My name is Alysson (Ally) and I'm just starting out in the world of programming.
 Although I'm still new to the field, I enjoy experimenting with code and creating small projects, including game-related tools and cheats.

 I also work with computer maintenance, including hardware, software installation, and general troubleshooting.